op-motherduck/data-stack-exercise/modern-data-stack/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests using the consolidated `test_assets.py` script
+5. Ensure your changes work with the streamlined project structure
-5. Submit a pull request
+6. Submit a pull request

+### **Development Guidelines**
+- Use the consolidated testing workflow: `python test_assets.py`
+- Follow the established project structure
+- Update documentation if adding new components
+- Check `CLEANUP_SUMMARY.md` for project organization guidelines

 ## 📄 License